An Exploration of the Difference Between Leadership and Management

 Similarity #1: Drive to achieve

-Although they may approach the issue from different perspectives, both leaders and managers have the same burning drive to succeed.
+Although they may approach the issue from different perspectives, both leaders and managers have the same burning drive to succeed, according to C. Nicole Mason:

 C. Nicole Mason